puds/serriferous.github.io/_posts/2016-08-23-ephemeral.md

 <div class="col-md-12">
 <div align="center">
 I cannot make you understand.
 I cannot make anyone understand what is happening inside me.
 I cannot even explain it to myself.<br><br>
-This tremendous world I hav einside of me.
+This tremendous world I have inside of me.
 How to free myself, and this world, without tearing myself to pieces.
 And rather tear myself to a thousand pieces than be buried with this world within me.<br>
 <br>
 There is an infinite amount of hope in the universe;<br>
 but not for us.<br><br>